robinhowlett/robinhowlett.github.com/_posts/2021-07-26-accessible-communication-sms-with-twilio-jbang-picocli.markdown

     }
 ```

-Using PicoCLI like this allowed both a direct and interactive choice of user input, for example, consider the direct invocation:
+Using PicoCLI like this allowed both a direct and interactive choice of user input.
+For example, consider the direct invocation:

 ```
 > jbang ReportingWheel.java -d 26 -di m -c 9